Is A Financial Adviser The Same As A Mortgage Adviser?

 - Home Insurance

-There are two other qualifications your mortgage adviser may also have in addition to the CeMAP or CII equivalent.
+Two other qualifications your mortgage adviser may also have, in addition to the CeMAP, is a CII and Equity Release qualification.

 The Chartered Insurance Institute provides a qualification for advisers who want to add the full range of insurance services to their skillset.

-A CII qualification is not needed to arrange almost all insurance polices however if someone holds this qualification, they are able to work more extensively in the insurance industry.
+A CII qualification is not needed to arrange almost all insurance polices, however, if someone holds this qualification they are able to work more extensively within the insurance industry.

 - Arrange insurance policies